lujiaming-12138/DuaLight/readme.md

 ## How to use

-**First**, you need to [install sumo](https://sumo.dlr.de/docs/Downloads.php) or install it from requirement.txt, and then you need to set SUMO_HOME in the environment variable.
+**First**, you need to [install sumo and python=3.6](https://sumo.dlr.de/docs/Downloads.php) or install it from requirement.txt, and then you need to set SUMO_HOME in the environment variable.
 For example, if sumo is installed from requirement.txt, the env should be setted like:

 ```shell
 export SUMO_HOME=/your python env path/lib/python3.6/site-packages/sumo